Phillip Cenere FAIM GAICD

 For well over a decade, Phillip Cenere FAIM GAICD has served in senior roles within Australian universities, currently as Associate Vice Chancellor (NSW) and head of CQ University’s Sydney campus.
 During this time, he has made a distinguished service to higher education management, the business professions and executive education through his governance roles, fostering professional and business ethics education and volunteering for charitable and not-for-profit causes.

 Phillip has served on the Australian Institute of Company Directors’ (AICD) NSW Council as well as the institute’s National Education Advisory Committee, Curriculum Development Committee (responsible for the flagship Company Directors Course) and Director Professional Development Committee.
-He has also served on the councils and committees of the Australian Business Deans Council, Association for Tertiary Education Management (ATEM), Public Relations Institute of Australia and is a Fellow of the Australian Institute of Management and a Trustee of the Committee for Economic Development Australia (CEDA).
+He has also served on the councils and committees of the Australian Business Deans Council, Australia China Business Council, Association for Tertiary Education Management (ATEM), Public Relations Institute of Australia and is a Fellow of the Australian Institute of Management and a Trustee of the Committee for Economic Development Australia (CEDA).
 Phillip was also Managing Director of Engines of Success, a management and board consultancy.

 He has published articles on governance in higher education including for the magazine Company Director (AICD) and co-authored the book Communication Skills for Business Professionals (Cambridge University Press) and peer reviewed works by Pearson Australia and McGraw-Hill Australia.